No Excuses Mindset - Get It Done

 Not Every Day is Perfect Weather with Enough Time to Train

 Do you find yourself making excuses to miss a work out?
 It’s pretty common.
 Are you a master at skipping workouts?
 Or just occasionally fall off the habit of training?
 And we all have those days.
 Some days the excuses win - some days you win.
-We are all human so give yourself a break when an excuse not to train wins, but try to keep the win to loss ratio higher in the win column.
-Limit "excuses" to REAL problems not made up ones.
-It is amazing how creative we can be when fighting lazy is the challenge.
+We are all human, so give yourself a break when an excuse not to train wins, but try to keep the win-to-loss ratio higher in the win column.
+Limit "excuses" to REAL problems, not made-up ones.
+It is amazing how creative we can be when fighting laziness is the challenge.

 Get Comfortable - Getting Uncomfortable